 The national minimum wage is set by Fair Work Australia.

-The Fitness Industry Award 2010 (MA000094) includes the term ‘dance centres’ in the list of fitness industry organisations for coverage.
-Awards are not optional, as they are a legal baseline even if a ‘dance centre’ is paying above award rates, and even if they are legally formed as a sole trader or partnership.
+The Fitness Industry Award 2010 (MA000094) includes the term ‘dance centres’ in the list of fitness industry organisations who are covered.
+Industry Awards are not optional, as they are a legal baseline even if a ‘dance centre’ is paying above award rates, and even if they are legally formed as a sole trader or partnership.

-You can apply for a Tax File Number and an Australian Business Number online.
+You can apply for an Australian Business Number at the Australian Business Register.

 The business may be entitled to claim GST credits on the purchases it makes in carrying out its activities.
 If you are running a business, you must register for GST if your GST turnover is $75,000 or more ($150,000 or more for non-profit organisations).
 If your GST turnover is less than $75,000 (or $150,000 for non-profit organisations), registering for GST is optional.
 If you choose to register for GST you must generally stay registered for at least 12 months.